 Know Who Is in Their Network – Do they already have a psychiatrist, therapist, or counselor?
 What about family and friends who might be helpful?

-Help the Person Create a Safety Plan – How many of you, when in a crisis, suddenly can’t remember your address or phone number?
+Help the person Create a Safety Plan – How many of you, when in a crisis, suddenly can’t remember your address or phone number?
 The time to come up with a successful plan is not in the middle of an emergency.
 Of course, a safety plan is best when done in partnership with a clinician.

 Why – Help them Connect